javaplus/PicoProjects/reference/hackathon.md

 ## Judging
+1) You will be judged on team work, working prototypes of our games, innovations on the prototype, and presentations.
+2) The largest amount of points available are in the working prototypes and working innovated features with a total of 10 points in each section.
+3) Team work is worth up to 3 points and Presenations are a max of 5 points for awesome presentations.
-1) After completing each of the final labs, reach out to a judge to have them check your work and give you credit for what you've done.
+4) Your work on the prototype will be judged as you get parts of it completed.
+So after completing each of the final labs, reach out to a judge to have them check your work and give you credit for what you've done.
-1) On the scorecard for innovation, the last item mentions adding a previously unused hardware component to the final solution.
+5) On the scorecard for innovation, the last item mentions adding a previously unused hardware component to the final solution.
 You should be given one point for **each** additional hardware component added.
 For example, adding two new buttons that provide new features, could gain you two points.
+If those buttons also required feature providing code for them to work, that could be additional points for added code module/function/feature.